actions/actions-runner-controller/README.md

 * admin:org_hook
 * notifications
 * workflow

+**Scopes for Enterprise Server Runners**

+* enterprise:admin

+When you use Enterprise Server runners those will get access to Github Organisations.
+However, access to the repositories is **NOT** allowed by default.
+Each Github Organisation must allow Enterprise runner groups to be used in repositories to enable this.
+This is only needs to be done once after which it is permanent for that runner group.

+---

 Once you have created the appropriate token, deploy it as a secret to your kubernetes cluster that you are going to deploy the solution on: